slaveofgod/sog-validator/doc/validators/Length.md

 let _validator = new LengthValidator({
     'min': 1,
     'max': 50,
-    'minMessage': 'Your min error message',
-    'maxMessage': 'Your max error message',
-    'exactMessage': 'Your exact error message'
+    'minMessage': 'This value is too short.
+It should have {{ limit }} characters or more.', 'maxMessage': 'This value is too long.
+It should have {{ limit }} characters or less.', 'exactMessage': 'This value should have exactly {{ limit }} characters.'
 });

-let data = 'Some data ...';
+let data = 'abcdef';

 _validator.validate(data);